 Three Records Set at 2017 Iowa State Fair Sale of Champions

-Five champion records were broken during the 2016 Sale.
+Three champion records were broken during the 2017 Sale.

 Participants in the Sale of Champions were asked to find hometown supporters to set a floor price for bidding.
 The purchaser in the auction paid the difference between the floor price and the final sale price.
 Each participant in the Sale takes home a check for 80 percent of the animal’s sale price.
 The IFAA keeps 20 percent to fund the scholarship program and cover Sale expenses.
 In addition to their earnings, the exhibitors of the Grand Champion 4-H Market Steer, Grand Champion FFA Market Hog, Grand Champion 4-H Market Lamb and Grand Champion 4-H Breeding Heifer earn the use of a new aluminum livestock trailer for one year courtesy of Featherlite, Inc., of Cresco, Iowa.
 The Grand Champion 4-H and FFA Market Meat Goats receive aluminum toppers.

 In addition to the sale, the IFAA awarded $188,500 in scholarships as well as performance and carcass awards presented prior to the Sale, for a total $596,650 for young livestock exhibitors.
 Since the inception of the Sale of Champions in 1988, the IFAA has given out more than $8 million through Sale proceeds and scholarships to deserving youth participating in agricultural-related projects and interested in agricultural-related careers.

 Photos will be posted after the sale.
-Click on each photo for a larger version.
 For electronic versions of these photos, email your request to the Iowa State Fair Marketing Department.